TheJacksonLaboratory/intro-napari-workshop/napari-workshops/intro_napari_GUI.md

 `viewer.scale_bar.visible = True`  in the integrated console.
 * Add physical units of microns to the scale bar by typing `viewer.scale_bar.unit = "um"`
 in the integrated console.
+* Try zooming in and out of the image, while watching the scale bar!

 ````{tip}
 The integrated console is a full-featured iPython kernel.
 You can use it for interactive